SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 		[Workbench.Settings.Labels.EN]
 		Aero.Diffusor.Height=Diffusor Height

 - Once you have defined the new setting, you must define your own rules as described in [How it works](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Workbench#how-it-works), so that "Setup Workbench" *knows*, when to recommend a cerresponding setup modification.
+Example:

+		[?Initialize] => (Prove: addSettings("Assetto Corsa", "My race car", [Aero.Diffusor.Height]))

+		[?Speed.Corner.Fast.Correction != 0] =>
+			(Prove: changeSetting(Aero.Diffusor.Height, -1, ?Speed.Corner.Fast.Correction))

 Note: Beside given these definitions for a specific car, you can also use similar definitions when introducing a complete new simulator as described below.
 And, using the same approach, you can modify the characteristics handled by "Simulator Workbench" for a given car or for a complete simulator.
 But to do this, you must have a deep understanding of the rules set, which derives setup recommendations on behalf of reported handlind problems.